-- Thread-based : Creates instances of a subclass of the Thread class, defined for each loop. - WorkDescriptor-based : Creates instances of a subclass defined for each loop that describes the work to be done (WorkDescriptor), and supplies these instances to previously pre-created instances of a subclass of the Thread class.

-ReflectionWorkDescriptor-based : Combines the previous transformation with the use of the Java Reflection package to describe the work to be done and avoid the definition of a new class for each parallel loop.
+- Thread-based : Creates instances of a subclass of the Thread class, defined for each loop.
+This strategy is similar to the one suggested in [1]. - WorkDescriptor-based : Creates instances of a subclass defined for each loop that describes the work to be done (WorkDescriptor), and supplies these instances to previously pre-created instances of a subclass of the Thread class. - ReflectionWorkDescriptor-based : Combines the previous transformation with the use of the Java Reflection package to describe the work to be done and avoid the definition of a new class for each parallel loop.

 Each one of these transformations is presented in detail in the following sections.
-Figure 1 presents the source code for a simple example (with only one parallel loop and using the directives proposed in [3]) that will be used in order to illustrate the transformations.
+Figure 1 presents the source code for a simple example (with only one parallel loop and using the directives proposed in [2]) that will be used in order to illustrate the transformations.